Carvana Review: Pros & Cons of Buying a Car Online

 Who Gets the Most Benefit from Carvana?

 Carvana isn’t for everyone.
-For those of us that prefer to kick the tires, take it for a spin, and check under the seats, this type of car buying experience may be too much of a leap of faith and a used car dealership like Carmax may be more your style.
+For those of us that prefer to kick the tires, take it for a spin, and check under the seats, this type of car buying experience may be too much of a leap of faith and a used car dealership like Carmax or AutoNation may be more your style.
 For most folks who want to buy a car as painlessly and as effortlessly as they might buy consumer electronics or books (we still read those, right?), this is an ideal set up and to be perfectly honest, these people are still getting a really good price on a high-quality used car.